LuckyShmucky/LuckyShmucky/README.md

 Full Stack Web Developer
 ------------------------

-I am currently attending a boot camp at San Diego State University for a full stack development certification.
+I recently graduated from a boot camp at San Diego State University for a full stack development certification.
 I love to code and approach every project with an enthusiastic attitude.
 When working in a team I do not have much of a preference when it comes to what my responsibilities are, so just tell me what the goal is and I'll contribute as much as I can to achieve that goal.
-My main goal is to enter the workforce as a web developer as soon as possible.

 *   🌍  I'm based in United States
 *   ✉️  You can contact me at [christianluciano567@gmail.com](mailto:christianluciano567@gmail.com)